Koi-Code-TF2/Koi-s-Config/Koi's TF2 Config/README - Koi's Config.txt

          Paste in the line of launch options seen below into that area, and then click OK Advanced launch options (copy+paste):
-         -dxlevel 90 -sw -w 1920 -h 1080 -noborder -novid -useforcedmparms -noforcemaccel -noforcemspd (These can also be found in autoexec.cfg and the gfx.cfg for convenience.)
+         -dxlevel 90 -sw -w 1920 -h 1080 -noborder -novid -useforcedmparms -noforcemaccel -noforcemspd (These can also be found in autoexec.cfg and graphics.cfg for convenience.)